 Japanese literature entered my life years ago in a way I didn’t expect.
 A friend of mine, who is now a publisher, told me that I look and feel like Murakami’s women.
 I did not understand what he meant since I didn’t know who Haruki Murakami was.
-To understand if it was a compliment or an insult, I ordered one of his books and started reading.
+To understand if it was a compliment or an insult, so I ordered one of his books and started reading.
 To be honest, I still don’t understand if what he said was a compliment or not, but his words changed my life.
 There was a new and exciting world for me to discover page by page.

 If you only read the books that everyone else is reading, you can only think what everyone else is thinking.Haruki Murakami, Norwegian Wood

-We wouldn’t be exaggerating if we say that Haruki Murakami jazzed up the literary world and thanks to him, people all over the world are now interested in Japanese literature.
-We started to see various Japanese writers in bookstores, and to show more interest in the culture of this country.
-As the translations of the books of other Japanese writers gained speed, it turned out that Japanese literature is an amazing land to be discovered.
+We wouldn’t be exaggerating if we say that Haruki Murakami jazzed up the literary world so, thanks to him, people all over the world are now interested in Japanese literature.
+We started to see various Japanese writers in bookstores, and as a result, we are more interest in the culture of this country.
+In due time, the translations of the books of other Japanese writers gained speed and, it turned out that Japanese literature is an amazing land to be discovered.

 Learning about a country with fiction

-One weekend, me and my friends went to one of London’s biggest bookstores.
-I don’t know how much time I spent in the Japan section on the lower floor, but they were finished browsing the whole bookstore and waiting for me.
+One weekend, my friends and I went to one of London’s biggest bookstores.
+I don’t know how much time I spent in the Japan section on the lower floor, but they were waiting for me after browsing the whole store.
 One said, “Elif, you are learning about Japan only by reading books, I think it’s deeper and more beautiful than just travelling around the country, don’t you think?”

-The thing is, I don’t read to learn about the culture or the country, I read because Japanese literature suits me.
+The thing is, I don’t read to learn about the culture of the country, I read because Japanese literature suits me.
 It is nothing like I’ve read before and it makes me want to read more.
 Learning about this country and its exciting culture is just one of the perks.
 It is a magical land to be discovered with all its ups and downs, I want you to join the expedition as well.

 Books from Japanese authors